Taiwanese Mandarin: Particles

-Taiwan Guoyu has functionally adopted some particles from Minnanyu.
-For example, the particle hoⁿh [hɔ̃ʔ] functions in Minnanyu as a particle indicating a question to which the speaker expects an affirmative answer (c.f.
-English "..., all right?" or "..., aren't you?").
+Taiwan Guoyu has functionally adopted some particles from Hokkien.
+For example, the particle hoⁿh [hɔ̃ʔ] functions in Hokkien as a particle indicating a question to which the speaker expects an affirmative answer (cf. English "..., all right?" or "..., aren't you?").
 Among other meanings, when used in Taiwan Guoyu utterances, it can indicate that the speaker wishes for an affirmative response, or may mark an imperative.

 Loan words and transliteration

 Loan words may differ between Putonghua and Guoyu.
 Different characters or methods may also be chosen for transliteration (phonetic or semantic), and the number of characters may differ.
 In some cases, words may be loaned as transliterations in one dialect but not the other.
 Generally, Guoyu tends to imitate the form of Han Chinese names when transliterating foreign persons' names.

+From Hokkien

-From MinnanyuGuoyu has borrowed words from Minnanyu, such as 蕃薯 fānshǔ 'sweet potato' and 拜拜 bàibài 'to worship'.
-In Minnanyu, the prefix 阿 a (Guoyu: ā) carries an affection or intimate tone when referring to people, and this has been adopted into Guoyu.
+Guoyu has borrowed words from Hokkien, such as 蕃薯 fānshǔ 'sweet potato' and 拜拜 bàibài 'to worship'.
+In Hokkien, the prefix 阿 a (Guoyu: ā) carries an affection or intimate tone when referring to people, and this has been adopted into Guoyu.
 Thus, words like 阿妹 āmèi 'younger sister' may be used instead of the standard 妹妹 mèimèi, and public figures like Tsai Ing-wen may be referred to as 阿英 Āyīng.